 What is Functional MR Imaging (fMRI) - Brain?

 Magnetic resonance imaging (MRI) is a noninvasive medical test that physicians use to diagnose medical conditions.

 MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 MRI does not use ionizing radiation (x-rays).

 Detailed MR images allow physicians to evaluate various parts of the body and determine the presence of certain diseases.
 The images can then be examined on a computer monitor, transmitted electronically, printed or copied to a CD or uploaded to a digital cloud server.

-Functional magnetic resonance imaging (fMRI) is a relatively new procedure that uses MR imaging to measure the tiny metabolic changes that take place in an active part of the brain.
+Functional magnetic resonance imaging (fMRI) uses MR imaging to measure the tiny changes in blood flow that take place in an active part of the brain.

 What are some common uses of the procedure?

 fMRI is becoming the diagnostic method of choice for learning how a normal, diseased or injured brain is working, as well as for assessing the potential risks of surgery or other invasive treatments of the brain.

 - examine the functional anatomy of the brain.